 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Headquartered in Los Angeles, Kayne Anderson Rudnick Investment Management provides investment management and wealth management services to individuals, high net worth individuals and institutions.
+Headquartered in Los Angeles, Kayne Anderson Rudnick Investment Management provides investment and wealth management services to individuals and institutions.
+It typically requires an investment of at least $1 million for general wealth management services, though requirements vary by program and client type.
 The firm also manages and advises mutual funds, including some funds under the branding of its owner, Virtus Investment Partners.
-The firm employees more than 80 people spread over 10 offices, including 17 in investment advisory positions.

 Overview of Kayne Anderson Rudnick

-Since 2005, the firm has been owned by Virtus Investment Partners, Inc., a publicly traded asset management business.
+The firm is owned by Virtus Investment Partners, Inc., a publicly traded asset management business.

 What types of clients does Kayne Anderson Rudnick serve?

-For individuals to open an account directly with the firm, they would need to invest at least $1 million.
-The firm notes that the minimum annual fee is $10,000, and if clients fall below this annual minimum must pay $2,500 every quarter.
+For individuals to open an account directly with the firm, they would need to invest at least $1 million, although there are exceptions.
+The firm notes that the minimum annual fee is $10,000, and if clients fall below this annual minimum, they must pay $2,500 every quarter.

-Kayne Anderson Rudnick serves as advisor or sub-advisor for wrap accounts sponsored by certain financial institutions.
+Kayne Anderson Rudnick also serves as advisor or sub-advisor for wrap accounts sponsored by certain financial institutions.
+In fact, the majority of the firm’s clients are discretionary wrap account clients.
 The minimum investment for this type of account usually ranges from $50,000 to $250,000.

 Services offered by Kayne Anderson Rudnick

-Kayne Anderson Rudnick provides investment management services, as well as advice on other financial topics, such as retirement.
-Advisors usually are given discretion to make decisions about what and when to trade, without getting client approval first, but about 20% of its assets under management are handled through non-discretionary relationships.
+Kayne Anderson Rudnick provides investment management services, as well as financial planning advice.
+Advisors usually are given discretion to make decisions about what and when to trade, without getting client approval first.

-In particular, the firm specializes in working with clients who have received significant equity grants as part of their compensation, as well as helping associated non-profits with their investment strategy and research.
-The team may consult outside business partners in certain situations, such as for customized estate planning, tax planning and insurance.
+The firm also works with executive clients who have received significant equity grants as part of their compensation, and it helps nonprofits with investment strategy and research.
+The team may consult outside business partners in certain situations, such as for customized estate planning, tax planning and insurance services.

 Kayne Anderson Rudnick also offers other services to clients indirectly.
-You may invest in a mutual fund advised or managed by the firm, including roughly 20 funds affiliated with its owner Virtus Investment Partners.
+You may invest in a mutual fund advised by or managed by the firm, including roughly 20 funds affiliated with the firm’s owner, Virtus Investment Partners.
 Or you may select one of Kayne Anderson Rudnick’s model strategies in your wrap account.
 Under this type of wrap program, offered by firms such as Charles Schwab, you receive advisory, custodial and brokerage services, including trading costs, bundled under one fee.

 - Financial planning